 We have recently invested heavily in new laboratories and equipment for teaching and research.
 We proudly offer a wide range of advanced facilities for student and research use, including our Fluor pilot plant, analytical laboratories, NMR spectrometers, X-Ray diffractometers, and materials characterisation facilities.

 Launching in 2023, our Energy Hub will underpin our research in green energy including battery technology, energy storage and green hydrogen.

-There are a number of instruments we have available for students, researchers and businesses to use.
-There is usually a fee associated with use to cover running costs and consumables.
+There are a number of instruments available for students, researchers and businesses to use.
 Samples will usually need to be submitted for analysis by a suitably experienced technician, but in some circumstances the staff or student will be able to do the work themselves.

 Please contact Dr Daniel Driscoll at firstname.lastname@example.org for further information.

 - Particle size